-GLOW’s health theme will focus on the science behind accurately and efficiently defining, measuring and modelling the health of coastal wetlands.
-Work will be centred on trial locations with varying environmental, social, legislative, economic and cultural settings.
+GLOW’s health theme is focusing on the science behind accurately and efficiently defining, measuring and modelling the health of coastal wetlands.
+Work is centred on trial locations with varying environmental, social, legislative, economic and cultural settings.

-Research topics will cover species biology, community ecology, spatial assessment and modelling.
-Specifically, the health theme will likely include the:
+Research topics cover species biology, community ecology, spatial assessment and modelling.
+Specifically, the health theme includes the:

 - review of existing indicators;

 - review of data availability at trial locations;

 - development of ecosystem assessments;

 - evaluation and fine-tuning of the index; and,

 - extension and application of the index at the global scale.

 GLOW is not alone in its attempt to improve coastal wetland conservation.
 We are working with existing ecosystem assessment approaches and biodiversity indicators (e.g., IUCN Red List for Ecosystems).